akii09/FlexEx/README.md

-Here’s an updated and improved version of your README with a clearer structure, a step-by-step guide, and some new features:

----

 # FlexEx 🚀

 FlexEx is a modern and flexible boilerplate for building Chrome extensions.
 It provides seamless support for **React**, **Vue**, and **plain JavaScript** templates, all powered by **Vite** for fast and efficient development.